MatheusCoxxxta/oncamq/readme.md

 I looked into some options for consuming BullMQ queues with Golang to gain throughput and CPU power for the Node.js product's intensive tasks.
 The idea was simple: the Node.js app is already adding jobs to the queue and handling some consumption.
 Now, the consumption would be handled by a Golang worker.

 Pretty quickly I realized there’s no official solution.
 There are some libraries that replicate BullMQ’s full workflow, but that wasn’t my goal.
 I also found a few people who recently took the initiative to create a Golang consumer for the BullMQ pattern to fill this gap.
-Since there’s no widely adopted solution in the community, and I didn’t have the best experience with the DX of some options, I decided to build my own
+Since there’s no widely adopted solution in the community, and I didn’t have the best experience with the DX of some options, I decided to build my own.

 O uso é simples: